Toma-iwit/wkhtmltopdf-qt/README.md

-# wkhtmltopdf-qt
+# Wkhtmltopdf QT Patched

-A Wkhtmltopdf QT patched version
+A composer dependency lib to expose wkhtmltopdf with patched Q.T. binary.